mosra/m.css/doc/css/components.rst

 .. note-success::

-    The Pelican plugin mentioned above is able to do `colored console highlighting as well <{filename}/plugins/math-and-code.rst#colored-terminal-output>`_.
+    The Pelican Code plugin mentioned above is able to do `colored console highlighting as well <{filename}/plugins/math-and-code.rst#colored-terminal-output>`_.

 `Code figure`_